-MoM manages jobs once they are sent to the execution host.
+A MoM manages jobs once they are sent to its execution host.
 One MoM manages the jobs on each execution host.
-MoM stages files in, runs any prologue, starts each job, monitors the job, stages files out and returns output to the job submitter, runs any epilogue, and cleans up after the job.
-MoM can also run any execution host hooks.
+The MoM stages files in, runs any prologue, starts each job, monitors the job, stages files out and returns output to the job submitter, runs any epilogue, and cleans up after the job.
+The MoM can also run any execution host hooks.